 ACCA FR (Financial Reporting)

-ACCA FR (Financial Reporting, was F7) is one of papers in Applied Skills Module.
+ACCA FR (Financial Reporting) is one of papers in Applied Skills Module.
 The syllabus states its aim is to develop knowledge and skills in understanding and applying accounting standards and the theoretical framework in the preparation of financial statements of entities, including groups and how to analyse and interpret those financial statements.

 All questions are compulsory.
 The 3-hour (see below) exam will assess all parts of the syllabus and will test knowledge and some comprehensive or application of this knowledge.

 Section A includes 15 two-mark objective test questions covering all areas in the syllabus.